robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 We don't even have to load and process *every* row at once in order to use a batch approach.
 Maybe we process our data by loading it in batches of 10, 100, 1000, however many records.
 In fact, when you think about it, streaming is just batch with a batch size of 1 (woah).
 We'll blur these lines even more next week, but for this week we'll stick with the pure dichotomy between batch and streaming.

 One disadvantage of a batch approach is that it typically uses more RAM, or *memory*, to run than a streaming approach does.
-The batch approach may be slower too.
 To see why, look again at the schematic batch pseudocode I laid out earlier:

 ```ruby
 raw_log = File.read("samplelog.txt")